-- When AC on the boat is being supplied by shorepower, the onboard neutral should be connected to safety ground on the dock.
-Consequently, neutral and safety ground should not be connected anywhere on the boat when shorepower is present.
-When AC on the boat is being supplied by the Rosie, the Rosie's output neutral is connected to safety ground through an internal relay, using its neutral-to-ground connection. - The DC ground terminal on the Rosie must also be connected to the boat's safety ground bus.
-This ensures that both the inverter's AC and DC ground terminals are connected to the boat's safety ground bus as a safety measure to provide protection against faults, and to provide a path for AC fault currents while the boat is connected to shorepower.
+- When AC on the marine craft is being supplied by shorepower, the onboard neutral should be connected to safety ground on the dock.
+Consequently, neutral and safety ground should not be connected anywhere on the marine craft when shorepower is present.
+When AC on the marine craft is being supplied by the Rosie, the Rosie's output neutral is connected to safety ground through an internal relay, using its neutral-to-ground connection. - The DC ground terminal on the Rosie must also be connected to the marine craft's safety ground bus.
+This ensures that both the inverter's AC and DC ground terminals are connected to the craft's safety ground bus as a safety measure to provide protection against faults, and to provide a path for AC fault currents while the marine craft is connected to shorepower.